top of page

 JulieDeoneJahnke.jpg

-Leonard Cohen, founding member of Divine Horsemen.
+Julie performed and toured with Leonard Cohen and is a founding member of the seminal LA punk band Divine Horsemen.
 She has performed with artists including Iggy Pop, Public Image Limited, Van Dyke Parks, John Doe, Exene Cervenka, and k.d. lang.
 A Sad Clown is Julie's 7th release, her second with Nashville band Stone Cupid featuring Jeff Turmes (Mavis Staples) Julie appears on the Flesh Eaters new album, their first in 25 years, and has toured the US with the band.
 Says Todd Rundgren, who produced Julie's first album in 1994, "It was her ability to sing with conviction in a variety of approaches that made her extraordinary to me."
 Julie's recent releases are the critically acclaimed "11 From Kevin: Song From Kevin Gordon" and the first record from LA punk pioneers Divine Horsemen in 25 years.

 bottom of page